hmrc/assets-frontend/styleguide.md

 #### Template

-If you would like to discuss extra features or the design of the template itself please raise an issue in [HMRC component-library-template issues](https://github.com/hmrc/component-library-template/issues).
+If you would like to discuss extra features or the design of the template itself please raise it with Plat UI.

 ## Development details